-Konecranes Oyj: Konecranes Board of Directors convenes Annual General Meeting 2017
+Konecranes Oyj: Konecranes board of directors convenes annual general meeting 2017

 The authorization is effective until the end of the next Annual General Meeting, however no longer than until 22 September 2018.

-Proposal to authorize the Board to decide on the issuance of A shares as well as the issuance of special rights entitling to A shares
+16. Authorizing the Board of Directors to decide on the issuance of A shares as well as on the issuance of special rights entitling to A shares

 The Board of Directors proposes to the General Meeting that the Board of Directors be authorized to decide on the issuance of A shares as well as the issuance of special rights entitling to A shares referred to in chapter 10 section 1 of the Finnish Companies Act as follows.